 Choosing the right airline for your trip depends not only on the ticket price but on a few more factors such as your destination, how much time you have and how much luggage you bring with you.

 Let’s take a closer look at some of the airlines flying to Sorong and 7 factors to consider before booking the next flight.

 1. Baggage Allowance

-Garuda Indonesia and Batik Air include a baggage allowance of 30 kilos in a Business Class Ticket and 20 kilos in an Economy ticket.
-Both airlines accept Sports Equipment as checked baggage free of charge.
+Garuda Indonesia and Batik Air include a baggage allowance of 30 kilos on a Business Class Ticket and 20 kilos on an Economy ticket.
+Additionally, Garuda Indonesia accepts Sports Equipment (max.
+23 kilos) free of charge.

 Sriwijaya Air allows Business Passengers to bring 25 kilos and Economy Travelers 15 kilos as their checked baggage.
-According to the latest online updates the airline allows a maximum of 10 kilos as Diving Gear.
-Be prepared to pay for excess baggage at the airport during Check-In – it may vary from IDR 20.000 up to IDR 70.000 per kilo.
+According to the latest online updates the airline allows a maximum of 10 kilos of Diving Gear.
+Be prepared to pay for excess baggage at the airport during Check-In – it may vary from IDR 50.000 up to IDR 150.000 per kilo.